 Production gardens grow food for our various programs, primarily providing our free meal program with fresh herbs and vegetables.

-We rely on volunteers to help out with the maintenance, harvesting, and upkeep of these gardens.
-Short-term or full-season volunteering opportunities for individuals or groups.
+We occasionally rely on volunteers to help out with the maintenance, harvesting, and upkeep of these gardens.
+Short-term or full-season volunteering opportunities for individuals or groups may be possible.

 Contact Lauren Pochereva for more information.